collective/collective.pece/README.rst

 Asthma Files Site
 =================

 A collective inquiry in to complex conditions.
-Development funded by Rensselaer Polytechnic Institute (RPI).
+Development sponsored by Rensselaer Polytechnic Institute (RPI).

 About
 -----